-MRI and music remains a fascinating universe: after seeing French-horn player Sarah Willis in action, we can now bear witness to baritone Michael Volle’s virtuoso performance inside a MRI chamber at the Freiburg Institute for Musicians’ Medicine.
+MRI and music remain a fascinating universe: after seeing French-horn player Sarah Willis in action, we can now bear witness to baritone Michael Volle’s virtuoso performance inside an MRI chamber at the Freiburg Institute for Musicians’ Medicine.

 Aside from that, how can a singer be heard over a full orchestra?
 Worry not, it’s not all innate: a technique called the singer’s formant enables opera singers to shape their throat so that they can produce a frequency in the 3,000 Hz range (an orchestra usually plays below the 800 range).